Shaaali/identity-apps/docs/guides/authentication/enterprise-login/add-saml-idp-login.md

         </tr>
     </table>

-3. Click **Next** and upload the public certificate of the identity provider.
+3. (Optional) Upload the public certificate of the identity provider.
 4. Click **Finish** to complete the registration.

 ### Use a SAML metadata file